IxDay/ixday.github.com/content/post/golang_ssh_certs.md

 ### Create
 The first thing to do is to create a key pair.
 It is pretty straightforward in Go and there is plenty of examples on the internet.
-Will still put a snippet here, in order to save a search:
+Will still put a snippet here, to save a search:

 ```go
 package main